 The resources listed on these pages have been read or listened to by an elder of Sycamore and approved by the Session for inclusion.
+Inclusion on this list does not reflect endorsement by the session.
 We firmly believe as a Church that the only infallible and inerrant authority on these issues is God's Holy Word, and so it is not intended that you agree with all of the content found.
+All resources should be read through the lens of Scripture.
 The resources are offered in the spirit of provoking Christian thought and action on difficult topics.

 The Beautiful Community by Irwin L. Ince, Jr.